Ken-Yokohama/Twitter-Clone/README.md

 - Added Query to order the reminder list by date added
 - Added DB for Retweet Button
 - Fixed a bug where the explore page threw an error due to the retweets not being assigned

+V1.10 10 Mar '22 - Added User Profile Pictures/Avatars
+- Added Profile Pictures to each User in the Users DB
+- Added Modal to Update Pofile Pictures
+- Added User Profile Picture to Sidebar
+- Added User Profile Picture to Each Tweet
+- Added User Profile Picture in TweetBox-
+- Added Security Rules to Firestore DB to only allow updates on Profile Pictures of their own Profile